Risking China's anger, Blinken meets representative of Dalai Lama in India | Politics

 - United States

-U.S. Secretary of State Antony Blinken met with a representative of Tibet's spiritual leader, the Dalai Lama, in New Delhi on Wednesday, a State Department spokesperson said, a move that is likely to provoke anger in China.
-Blinken met briefly with Ngodup Dongchung, who serves as a representative of the Central Tibetan Administration (CTA), also known as the Tibetan government in exile, the spokesperson said.
+U.S. Secretary of State Antony Blinken met a representative of the Dalai Lama in New Delhi on Wednesday, a move likely to anger Beijing which considers the Tibetan spiritual leader a dangerous separatist.
+Blinken met briefly with Ngodup Dongchung, who presented him with a scarf from the Dalai Lama, a senior State Department official said.
+Dongchung serves as a representative of the Central Tibetan Administration (CTA), also known as the Tibetan government in exile.

-Blinken's meeting with Dongchung is the most significant contact with the Tibetan leadership since the Dalai Lama met then-president Barack Obama in Washington in 2016.
-China's foreign ministry did not immediately respond to a request for comment.
-Beijing says Tibet is a part of China and has labeled the Dalai Lama a dangerous separatist.
+"The Dalai Lama obviously is a globally revered spiritual leader and so the gesture was gratefully received and appreciated," said the official, who briefed reporters on condition of anonymity.
+The meeting was one of the most conspicuous contacts between U.S. and Tibetan officials since President Barack Obama met the Dalai Lama in Washington in 2016.

-INDIA TIES In his first visit to India since joining U.S. President Joe Biden's administration, Blinken also met his Indian counterpart, Foreign Minister Subrahmanyam Jaishankar, and other officials on Wednesday before heading to see Prime Minister Narendra Modi.
+In his first visit to India since joining U.S. President Joe Biden's administration, Blinken met his Indian counterpart, Foreign Minister Subrahmanyam Jaishankar, and other officials on Wednesday before calling on Prime Minister Narendra Modi.
+The two sides also discussed supplies of COVID-19 vaccines and the human rights records of both countries, the ministers told a joint news conference, as well as the Quad alliance, a security group that also includes Australia and Japan and has also angered China.

-The two sides are expected to discuss supplies of COVID-19 vaccines, the security situation in Afghanistan, and India's human rights record.
+Asked about China taking umbrage at Indo-pacific security cooperation and the Quad, Jaishankar told the news conference: "For groups of countries to work together is not strange...
+People need to get over the idea that somehow other countries doing things is directed against them."
 Speaking to a group of civil society leaders at a New Delhi hotel, Blinken said that the relationship between the United States and India was "one of the most important in the world".

 "The Indian people and the American people believe in human dignity and equality of opportunity, the rule of law, fundamental freedoms including freedom of religion and belief . . . these are the fundamental tenets of democracies like ours," he said.
 "And of course, both of our democracies are works in progress.
 As friends, we talk about that."